 Examples:

 The velocity (S9) (of a station that is observed, meaning a share-wave velocity over the first 30 m).)

-Retention time (S9) (in gas chromatography, meaning the time it takes for a component to pass through the chromatographer's column).
+(InGeoCloudS - INspiredGEOdata CLOUD Services D2.2 2012;D2.3 2013)Retention time (S9) (in gas chromatography, meaning the time it takes for a component to pass through the chromatographer's column) (https://en.wikipedia.org/w/index.php?title=Gas_chromatography&oldid=828895011).

 In First Order Logic: